Bit-Quill/aws-mysql-jdbc/README.md

 >2.
 It is highly recommended that you use the cluster and read-only cluster endpoints instead of the direct instance endpoints of your Aurora cluster, unless you are confident about your application's usage of instance endpoints.
 Although the Driver will correctly failover to the new writer instance when using instance endpoints, usage of these endpoints are discouraged because individual instances can spontaneously change reader/writer status when failover occurs.
 The driver will always connect directly to the instance specified if an instance endpoint is provided, so a write-safe connection cannot be assumed if the application uses instance endpoints.

 ### Connection Plugin Manager
-Connection plugin manager initializes, triggers, and cleans up connection plugins.
+Connection plugin manager initializes, triggers, and cleans up a chain of connection plugins.
 Connection plugins are widgets attached to each `Connection` objects to help execute additional or supplementary logic related to that `Connection`.
 [Enhanced Failure Monitoring](https://github.com/awslabs/aws-mysql-jdbc#enhanced-failure-monitoring) is one example of a connection plugin.
 <div style="text-align:center"><img src="./docs/files/images/connection_plugin_manager_diagram.png" /></div>

 The figure above shows a simplified workflow of the connection plugin manager.